federicoperezmarina/101_sonarqube_webapi_first_steps/README.md

 # 101_sonarqube_webapi_first_steps
-This repository explains how to use sonarqube webapi
+This repository explains how to use sonarqube webapi.

+We can find here the documentation of the [sonarqube api](https://sonarcloud.io/web_api/)

 ## Table of Contents (api)
 * [Sonarqube project search](#sonarqube-project-search)